Researcher

 Background

 Tony Wyss-Coray is Professor of Neurology at Stanford University and director of the Phil and Penny Knight Initiative for Brain Resilience.
-He trained in immunology and shifted to neuroscience/aging.
+He trained in immunology at the University of Bern then transitioned into neuroscience and aging research, becoming one of the most cited voices on systemic factors in brain aging.

 Key contributions